 Price: $260 USD

 The Revo is probably the brightest dynamo light on the market.
 It has a port which allows you to hook up Exposure’s ‘boost’ cable and charge USB devices with it.
-We’ve heard mixed reviews about the capability of the USB charging, which leads us to believe that you shouldn’t buy it for USB charging alone…
+I’ve heard mixed reviews about the capability of the USB charging, which leads me to believe that you shouldn’t buy it for USB charging alone…

 Pros: Super bright and well made dynamo light.